Assignable Activities

 • Remove a single Filter criterion by selecting the X next to it at the top of the Question Bank.

-Question titles are typically provided in the following format:
+Activity titles are typically provided in the following format:

-• WB = Workbook
+• Book Type = Workbook

-• C1 = Chapter 1
+• Chapter/Lesson = Chapter 1

-• S1 = Section 1
+• Section/Part = Section 1

 Activity Functions